 Bring a blanket and settle in on the grass at Shoreline for an evening of music from the SF Symphony.
 You can expect to hear American classics, a salute to the Armed Forces, and a tribute to Aretha Franklin, all culminating in a grand finale complete with fireworks.

 Fireworks: 9:30 pm

 Anyone can enter the Family and Dog Parade for free for a chance to win prizes like Most Patriotic, Most Unique, and Best Group (for the people), and Most Handsome, Most Beautiful, and Fastest Eater (sadly, only for the dogs).
-Afterward, the party moves to Leo Ryan Park, where there will be live music, a kids' play zone, beer gardens, and food trucks, until the fireworks show over the lagoon at 9:30 pm.
+Afterward, the party moves to Leo Ryan Park, where there will be live music from noon to 9:15 pm, a kids' play zone, beer gardens, and food trucks until the fireworks show over the lagoon at 9:30 pm.

 Parade: 10 am